 Mostar, Bosnia and Herzegovinia

 If you have never considered travelling to The Balkans, then it’s time you thought again!
 Not only is the region cheap and easy to travel around, it’s studded with little gems like Mostar.
 World famous for it’s Old Bridge (Stari Most) which arches high above the crystal clear Neretva River, Mostar is home to a fairytale cobble-stoned Old Town which is laden with Ottoman influence!
 Packed with quaint and narrow lanes where you could happily spend several hours wandering, Mostar also boasts various Millhouse restaurants which line the river side.
-A city where east meets west, there is an abundance of options when looking for something to eat; Ćevapi being one of the firm favourites!
+One of the most unique places to visit in Europe where east meets west, there is an abundance of options when looking for something to eat; Ćevapi being one of the firm favourites!
 Be sure to keep an eye out for the daring divers who take a leap of faith from the highest point of Stari Most into the icy cold waters below!

 Tip: If you are travelling to Dubrovnik, then why not take a trip to Mostar?
 There’s no doubt that this is one of the best Balkan day trips you can take, and there are many tour operators who offer these trips… just be sure to take your passport!